the holistic woman’s guide to cultivating conscious living

 EXPLORE OUR FAVORITE POSTS IN

 I know you aren’t just tired; you are deeply tired.
 I know you aren’t just overwhelmed; you are trying to stay afloat.
 But as I type this with a sleeping baby on my chest, I also know the love, joy, and emotions are beautifully overwhelming too.
-Being a mother is possibly the best thing we can experience.
+Being a mother is a gift.

 Mother in a flowered dress by a window holding a newborn baby reflecting on the postpartum process.